 English may be on top of the world now, but that doesn’t mean it will stay that way forever.
 Other languages are growing in importance as developing countries take their places in the global economy and more of their citizens gain Internet access.
 For example, most of the world’s web content used to be in English.
 That is no longer the case.
 And remember, even people who speak English as a second language generally prefer to read, watch and shop in their first language.

-By 2021 it is expected that the total internet users in India would grow to 735 million and out of this Indian language users would grow to 536 million due to adaptation of smartphones and internet connectivity in rural area.
-Web content in Hindi, Bengali, Marathi, Tamil and other Indian language will be in great demand.
+By 2021 it is expected that the total internet users in India would grow to 735 million and out of this Indian language users would grow to 536 million due to the adaptation of smartphones and internet connectivity in rural areas.
+Web content in Hindi, Bengali, Marathi, Tamil and other Indian languages will be in great demand.

-It is time change the strategy from mono-lingual to multi-lingual for a globalized world.
+It is a time to change the strategy from mono-lingual to multi-lingual for a globalized world.

-Always hire professional translation services provider like Bhasha Bharati, They have more then 50 years experience in translation services for all Indian and foriegn languages.
+Always hire professional translation services providers like Bhasha Bharati, They have more than 50 years of experience in translation services for all Indian and foreign languages.